Adam Henrique: New Jersey Devils

-On April 11, 2011, Henrique made his NHL debut for the Devils in a game against the Boston Bruins.
-He scored his first career NHL goal on November 3, 2011, against Sergei Bobrovsky of the Philadelphia Flyers.
+Henrique was selected by the New Jersey Devils of the National Hockey League (NHL) in the third round, 82nd overall, of the 2008 NHL Entry Draft.
+During the 2010–11 season, Henrique played with the Devils' American Hockey League (AHL) affiliate, the Albany Devils.
+He finished the season as the team's second leading scorer.
+Henrique was recalled by the Devils and on April 11, 2011, Henrique made his NHL debut for the Devils in a game against the Boston Bruins.

+The following season he scored his first career NHL goal on November 3, 2011, against Sergei Bobrovsky of the Philadelphia Flyers.
 Two nights later, Henrique scored two breakaway goals against the Winnipeg Jets, the second goal being the game winner in overtime.
 With the absence of centre Travis Zajac due to injury, Henrique was matched up with wingers Zach Parise and Ilya Kovalchuk on the team's first line for a short time.
+He was named the NHL's Rookie of the Month for December 2011.
 Henrique recorded his first career NHL fight on January 10, 2012, against the Calgary Flames.
 The same night, he also secured his first Gordie Howe hat trick (a goal, an assist and a fight in the same game).
 He fought Flames' captain Jarome Iginla in the first period and went on to record an assist and score a shorthanded goal in the second period.
-Iginla also recorded a Gordie Howe hat-trick in the game, with a goal and two assists in addition to his fight against Henrique.
+Iginla also recorded a Gordie Howe hat trick in the game, with a goal and two assists in addition to his fight against Henrique.

 Henrique was selected to compete in the NHL All-Star Rookie SuperSkills Competition in Ottawa on January 28, 2012.
 However, he did not participate due to a groin injury he received in a game against the Edmonton Oilers on January 11.
 He missed two games due to the injury and returned in a game against the Buffalo Sabres; he "tweaked" his groin again that night, initially causing him to withdraw from the competition.
-Rookie teammate Adam Larsson also pulled out of the Game due to wrist soreness.
+Rookie teammate Adam Larsson also pulled out of the game due to wrist soreness.
 Henrique was replaced by New York Rangers left winger Carl Hagelin, while Larsson with Montreal Canadiens defenceman Raphael Diaz.
+He finished his rookie season with 16 goals and 51 points in 74 games.